vansiapritish17-sudo/distortion-aware-object-localization/README.md

    model, and it is what bounds the achievable accuracy.
 4. **Sensor noise** — Gaussian, σ = 4.

-## Calibration grid
+## Calibration pattern

-Every image carries 36 dark dots (RGB ≈ (35, 35, 35), radius ≈ 2.4 px) whose
-canonical centres are x, y ∈ {48, 80, 112, 144, 176, 208}.
-They pass through the
+Every image carries dark dots drawn from a 36-position canonical lattice at x, y ∈ {48, 80, 112, 144, 176, 208}.
+The pattern is deliberately **sparse and partially occluded**: each image shows a random subset, dot contrast and radius vary, and background-coloured patches remove further regions.
+Which positions are present is not disclosed, so establishing the correspondence between detected dots and lattice positions is part of the problem rather than a given.
-same warp as the objects and act as the per-image geometric reference.
+The dots pass through the same warp as the objects and act as the per-image geometric reference.

 ## Generation and reproducibility